shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - the extractor would first query the meta database to check if the url already exists there
 - only if it does not exist would it add it to the url frontier
 - issue 2 - avoid parsing duplicate html content
+- e.g. different websites (e.g. mirrors?) might have the same content but different urls
 - again, it would waste significant compute resources on our end
-- solution - when the crawler fetches the webpage, it can calculate a hash of the content and store it in the database
+- solution - when the crawler fetches a webpage, it calculates a hash of the content and store it in the db
 - so, url now has the following fields - link, s3_path, content_hash
 - if we were for e.g. using dynamodb, we could have a global secondary index on the content hash column to make lookups faster
 - if a url entity with the same content hash already exists, we can skip parsing the content and just add the url to the url frontier